Frequently Asked Questions

 In addition to mortgage and utility payments, homeowners will pay a reasonable monthly fee covering property taxes and maintenance of building exteriors and common areas.

-Can I purchase a home as a rental property?
+Can I purchase a unit as a rental property?

 No. There are strict rules regarding this matter.
-Those who own a home in The Brickworks Community must live in the unit.
-No rentals will be permitted.
+Those who own a unit in The CK Common Ground community must live in the unit.
+No rentals or subleases will be permitted.

-Can I operate a home-based business out of my unit in The Brickworks Community?
+Can I operate a home-based business out of my unit?

 This decision will be made on a case-by-case basis by the Residents Association.
 At no time, however, will the homeowner be permitted to display a sign on their unit advertising his/her business.